Dr. Denelle Wallace, Dean

 PED 251 Modern Dance I (1 Credits)

 The course introduces the techniques and principles of modern dance.
-The primary learning experiences will include: rhythmic development, stretch and strength warmup, use of gross motor skills, and cursory historical and socio-cultural inquiry.
-Additional
+The primary learning experiences will include rhythmic development, stretch and strength warmup, use of gross motor skills, and cursory historical and sociocultural inquiry.
+Of particular interest will be the basic sociocultural and historical background of Modern dance specifically as it relates to the development of African American concert dance traditions.

 PED 254 Jazz Dance (1 Credits)